varasys/certshop/Readme.md

 	- **-password**: password for the the pkcs12 private key (only used when -p12 = true)
 	- **-openvpn**: concat the certificate, private key and ca certificate into a text file that can be appended to the end of an openvpn configuration file to embed the certificates directly in the configuration file (default = false)

 The **path** is a relative path from the current working folder to the folder to save the certificate, and the folders will be created when the certificate is generated if they don't already exist.
 CAs will use self-signed certificates and everything else will be signed by the certificate immediately above it in the path.
-The following default paths are defined for convenience when setting up a simple infrastructure with no ICA, which is why the path wasn't specified in the quick-start instructions.
+The following default paths are defined for convenience when setting up a simple infrastructure with no ICA (which is why the path wasn't specified in the first quick-start examples).

 - **ca**: ca
 - **ica**: ca/ica